nwthomas/programming-resources/tips/technology-resources.md

 #### Colors

-- [Coolors.io](https://coolors.co/) - A great free website to both browse others' as well as create/save your own five-swatch colors palettes
+- [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own

 #### Icons